 When it’s indoors and not in use, keep it rolled and store it in a closet.
 Leaving it out and exposed is an invitation for moisture, including spilling accidents.

 Regular fluffing serves to both keep the futon dry, and it also helps it to hold its shape and fluffiness.
 To fluff your futon, hang it up to dry and beat it with a tennis racket.

 Use a Protective Pad

 Some shiki futons come with a protective cover or pad.
-If yours doesn’t, then invest in one (here are our top rated bed protectors here).
+If yours doesn’t, then invest in one.
 Ideally, get one that’s washable, so you’ll be able to keep your sleeping surface clean on a regular basis.